Area Rug Care©

 Fading and Rotation

-Excessive fading can occur if a rug is exposed to long periods of strong sunlight.
-You can avoid this by either repositioning the rug or drawing the blinds or draperies.
-Any light over the years will gradually mellow the colors, and sometimes this mellowness of color can be an advantage.
-Faded, mellow colors in antique rugs are very appealing to many connoisseurs.
+Excessive fading can occur if a rug is exposed to strong sunlight for extended periods.
+Avoid this by either repositioning the rug or drawing the blinds or draperies.
+Any light over the years will gradually mellow the colors, which many connoisseurs actually find very appealing.
 Regardless of sun exposure, rugs should be rotated once a year to ensure even wear.

 Shedding, Sprouting, and Creasing